Framework-R-D/phlex-design/doc/ch_conceptual_design/driver.rst

 Phlex provides a variety of framework drivers and also allows users to register their own drivers with the framework, to support different processing needs, e.g. :need:`DUNE 21` and :need:`DUNE 40`.

 The workflow shown in :numref:`workflow` is driven by a *driver(Spill)* that is configured to process all the *spills* in the specified ROOT input files.
-The *driver(Spill)* communicates with the IO system to to determine what *spills* are available for processing.
+The *driver(Spill)* communicates with the IO system to determine what *spills* are available for processing.
 All *driver* algorithms know about the single *job*-level data product set that corresponds to the entirety of the framework program execution (the job).
 The *driver* emits the single *job* object, and a sequence of *spill* objects, which cause the *provide* algorithms to create their products, thus starting the data flow through the graph.